How to Apply

 What about LSAT and undergraduate GPA?

 Law schools use GPA and LSAT as predictors for how well a student will do in law school.
 But the best predictor for law school performance is law school performance.
-Therefore, although we do not completely ignore GPA and LSAT, we will place a much higher emphasis on your first-year performance.
+Therefore, although we do not completely ignore GPA and LSAT, we place a much higher emphasis on your first-year performance.
 Generally speaking, we select students who finish in the top third of their 1L class.
 Class rank is emphasized over GPA because GPAs vary from school to school.

 Can I still participate in experiential programs?

 Absolutely.
-KU Law has 12 clinical programs, each of which provides students with opportunities to experience the practice of law while still in law school.
+KU Law has 9 hands-on education programs, including clinics, field placements and practicums.
 Many of our students even complete two clinics, which transfer students are eligible to do, too.

 Will I be eligible for moot court and Law Review?